To check a list of certified professionals please visit this page.

 Professionals whose activity is not known at any level, neither by Certification Committee members nor by the local community, will be asked about their continued interest in LibreOffice certification and will have to go through the peer-to-peer review.

-Peer-to-peer reviews will also be provided online using Google Hangouts, to allow participants to attend using a standard PC (Windows, MacOS X or Linux), and to share presentations and other documents.
+Peer-to-peer reviews will also be provided online using Jitsi, to allow participants to attend using a standard PC (Windows, macOS or Linux), and to share presentations and other documents.

 For the time being, The Document Foundation does not offer any specific training for people willing to apply for LibreOffice Certification.
 On the other hand, the request for such training is rising, and therefore we will evaluate the opportunity of providing distance learning webinars in English on a case by case basis (especially to people in areas where there are not certified professionals able to provide a face-to-face training locally).

 The Certification Committee oversees the certification process, approves individual certifications (which must be confirmed by the Board of Directors, and by the signed Certification Agreement).
 The Certification Committee operates mainly via email.